hardwario/docs/chester/catalog-applications/chester-clime.md

 ## Measurement and behavior

 - All sensors are **sampled** with a configurable period (parameter `interval-sample`).
 - Samples are then **aggregated** in the configurable interval.
-Minimum, maximum, average, and median are computed from buffered samples for each sensor (parameter `interval-aggregate`).
+Minimum, maximum, average, and median are computed from buffered samples for each sensor (parameter `interval-aggreg`).
 - Each aggregated values have its timestamps and are sent in a batch in a report interval period (parameter `interval-report`).

 When equipped with **CHESTER-S1**.
 The device also has a push button.
 When the button is pressed, the blue LED turns on for a second.
 Also, the **beep sound** is played from the integrated acoustic buzzer for audible confirmation of the push button press.